 Step 5: Apply for a study permit

-International students who are not Canadian citizens or permanent residents of Canada require a study permit issued by Citizenship and Immigration Canada (CIC) to study in a program that is longer than six months.
-Once you have received your SAIT confirmation letter and accompanying documentation for CIC, you can start the application process for your study permit.
+International students who are not Canadian citizens or permanent residents of Canada require a study permit issued by Immigration, Refugees and Citizenship Canada (IRCC) to study in a program that is longer than six months.
+Once you have received your SAIT confirmation letter and accompanying documentation for IRCC, you can start the application process for your study permit.

 Most students will also require a Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA) in order to enter the country.
-Please check the CIC website to see if you require a TRV or eTA.
+Please check the IRCC website to see if you require a TRV or eTA.

 Step 6: Payment of tuition fees

 Approximately six weeks before your program begins, you will be registered into your classes.
 At this time, you'll see your tuition amount in your Account Summary on mySAIT under the myStudent tab.
 Payment of these tuition fees confirms your attendance into your program.
 For new students, tuition is due four weeks before the start of your program.

 Also be sure to check out the Next Steps to help you prepare to begin your academic journey at SAIT.